Consistently ranked in the UK top five

 You can register to create an account or login to an existing account and amend your preferences to receive alerts when new jobs are posted.

-The School’s reach spans Europe, the Arab world, Russophone Eurasia, Hispanic America, and the Far East, and their mutual socio-cultural, intellectual and linguistic relations.
+The School's reach spans Europe, the Arab world, Russophone Eurasia, Hispanic America, East Asia, and their mutual socio-cultural, intellectual and linguistic relations.
 The School federates expertise to generate innovative research practices and activities that cross historical, geographical and methodological boundaries.
 The School’s research culture is based around particular strengths in:

 - Medieval and Early Modern Studies